emil0r/reverie/README.md

 ## Usage

 See [docs](doc/index.md).
 Work in progress. reverie/CMS works only with PostgreSQL at the moment.
+Want a walk through?
+Contact me and I'll set one up.

 Current version is 0.8.
 See [installation guide](doc/installation/getting-started.md) on how to install.